kilowhat/kilowhat.net/_extensions/rich-embeds.md

 - Install the extension via Composer: `composer require kilowhat/flarum-ext-rich-embeds`
 - Open the Flarum admin panel and enable the extension
 - See below for the settings

+If you get an unsupported database error, see workaround in [MySQL requirements](#mysql-requirements).

 ## Update